 Flexible encryption permissions and rules that can be managed by your team provide your business with greater control over data security whilst ensuring your users have access to the information they need to do their job.
 These rules could be based on the type of record being viewed, the user’s role within a study or account, or simply the status of the record, for example.

-Advanced encryption capability will also provide the ability to choose the data fields, that should be encrypted, such as a Date of Birth, Reference Number and Surname.
-Thereby allowing your users to see other data collected about individuals that they need for their job, whilst protecting confidential information.
+Advanced encryption capability gives you the ability to choose the data fields, that you want to encrypt, such as a Date of Birth, Reference Number and Surname.
+As a result your users can see other data collected about your customers that they need for their job, while you continue to protect confidential information.

-In addition, data may need to be decrypted/encrypted if accessed, for example, through APIs, reporting tools and queries to comply with your security requirements.
+In addition, you may need to decrypt/encrypt your data if accessed, for example, through APIs, reporting tools and queries to comply with your security requirements.

-When implementing data security protocols consider encryption and discuss this with your application suppliers to evaluate the options available within their software.
+When implementing data security protocols consider using encryption to secure your data and discuss this with your application suppliers to evaluate the options available within their software.